genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_appendix_3_2022.md

 $ make install
 ```

-To compile GENESIS on Fugaku, please do not forget to add
+To compile GENESIS on Fugaku, please do not forget to add `--host=Fugaku`.
-`--host=Fugaku`.

 A option `--enable-single/mixed/double` controls default precision of
 real type variables.

-We recommend using <code>--enable-<span style="color:blue">mixed</span></code> in terms
-of simulation stability and accuracy on
+We recommend using `--enable-mixed` for improved simulation stability and
-<span style="color:red">**Fugaku**</span>.
-In particular, it has been
+accuracy on Fugaku.
+In particular, it has been reported that simulations
-reported that the simulation with `--enable-single` give slightly
+compiled with `--enable-single` may produce slightly different box sizes and
-different box sizes/temperature from those with `--enable-mixed/double`.

-You can find further information in doc/GENESIS.pdf
+temperatures compared to those with `--enable-mixed` or `--enable-double`.
+{: .notice--warning}

+Please refer to `doc/GENESIS.pdf` for more information.

-After compile, please execute compile test.
+After the compilation, please execute `compile test`.
 ```bash
 $ cd ./tests/regression_test
 (make a job script)
 $ pjsub test_script.sh
 ```

-Templates of `pjsub` script are shown in the Fugaku portal site.
-(Only registered users) Please find a script with hybrid parallelization type
+Templates for `pjsub` scripts are available on the Fugaku portal site (accessible
-(MPI/OpenMP) in the site.
-Please find the detailed explanation of
+to registered users only).
+Please refer to the site to find a script configured
+for hybrid parallelization (MPI/OpenMP).
+Detailed explanations of the available
-`pjsub` options from the portal site.
+`pjsub` options can also be found there.

 Due to amount of memory, please assign at least 2 nodes for compile
 test.

 ```bash
 ./test.py "mpiexec ${bindir}/spdyn " fugaku > regression.log